How to read a patent

-Utility patents can be confusing to understand.
-You have the claims which read like a foreign language, and the description which typically discloses details that are more specific than the patent owner would prefer.
-How do we make sense of these various parts of a utility patent?
-Let me try to shed some light.
+While design patents are straightforward, utility patents can be confusing to understand.
+You have the claims which read like a foreign language.
+And then you have the written description which typically discloses details that seem to be more specific than what you find in the claims.
+How do we make sense of these different parts of a utility patent?
+Let me try to shed some light on how to read a patent properly.

 Claims vs. disclosure

-There is a fundamental difference between the purpose of patent claims and the purpose of the invention disclosure in a utility patent.
+There is a fundamental difference between the purpose of patent claims and the purpose of the disclosure, or description, in a utility patent.
 I’ve discussed those differences here.
 Essentially, claims define the legal rights while the description provides support for the claims.
 Infringement is determined by the claims.

 The description does not define the IP rights of a patent.
 You cannot determine infringement by comparing the description to a product.
 We frequently hear inventors share a common misguided concern over the description being too specific, as if the description would limit their patent rights.
 The descriptions in a utility patent are typically written with specific details so that the disclosed features may be claimed if and when necessary.

-Are you trying to determine infringement or patentability?
+Are trying to read a patent to determine infringement or patentability?

 When reading a utility patent, therefore, you need to first determine whether you focused on infringement or patentability.
 If infringement is your concern, your focus should be on the claims.
 If you’re trying to figure our whether your invention is patentable, you should focus on the disclosure which include the drawings and the Detailed Description of the Preferred Embodiments (discussed below).